What Is CAN Bus?

 There is no doubt that CAN FD will play a major role going forward:

-What is a CAN Message - And How Do You Log & Convert It?
+CAN Message - And How Do You Log & Convert It?

 A CAN message is comprised of 8 components - and can easily be logged with a CAN data logger or interface